monirul-islam-47/release_SlideMan_v1/docs/gemini_scripts/founders_briefcase/SAD.md

 *   **Hybrid vs. Native (Qt):** While a pure Qt app could be performant, achieving the fluid, modern, web-like aesthetic you desire is exponentially more difficult and time-consuming.
 The hybrid approach guarantees the UX.
 *   **Hybrid vs. Pure Web App:** A pure web app is not viable due to the non-negotiable requirement for deep local file system access and direct COM automation with PowerPoint.
 Browser sandboxing makes this impossible.
 *   **FastAPI vs. Flask:** FastAPI is chosen over Flask for its native `asyncio` support, which is critical for managing long-running background tasks (like presentation generation) without freezing the application.

+### 6.1.
+Platform & Cross-Platform Strategy

+This architecture uses pywin32 for deep integration with Microsoft PowerPoint.
+This technology is exclusive to the Windows operating system.

+**Version 1.0 Strategy (Windows-First):** To ensure the fastest path to a powerful and stable product, the initial release of PrezI will be Windows-only.
+This allows us to perfect the user experience and core AI functionality on a single, controlled platform.

+**Future Cross-Platform Releases:** Support for macOS and other platforms is a key part of the long-term vision.
+This will be achieved in a future release by architecting a platform-specific automation service that replaces the COM-based module, while the rest of the application (UI, core logic) remains cross-platform.

 This architecture is the optimal solution to satisfy all of PrezI's unique product requirements.